 342 4.
 Environmental Consequences 4.19 Impacts on Water Resources 4.19.1 Impact Assessment Methodology The water resources impact assessment methodology described in PSPP PA/FEIS Section 4.20.1 (p.
 4.19-1) was used to analyze the PSEGS in this Draft SEIS, which evaluates the proposed natural gas pipeline to the south and shifted gen-tie line route, each of which is located outside the area specifically considered in the PSPP PA/FEIS.
-The analysis of direct and indirect impacts associated with Reconfigured Alternative 2 (Option 1 and Option 2) and No Action Alternative A can be found in the Section 4.19.2 of the PSPP PA/FEIS (see page 4.19-18 et seq., and page 4.19-20 et seq., respectively).
+The analysis of direct and indirect impacts associated with Reconfigured Alternative 2 (Option 1 and Option 2) and No Action Alternative A can be found in Section 4.19.2 of the PSPP PA/FEIS (see page 4.19-18 et seq., and page 4.19-20 et seq., respectively).
 Potential cumulative impacts for all alternatives are analyzed in Section 4.19.3, below based on an updated cumulative scenario.
 This analysis is based, in part, upon information from the following sources: the Revised Plan of Development (POD) submitted February 8, 2013 by Palen Solar III, LLC to the Bureau of Land Management (Palen Solar III, LLC, 2013); the Petition to Amend for PSEGS submitted on December 17, 2012 by Palen Solar Holdings LLC (Palen Solar Holdings, LLC, 2012); the Developed Conditions Drainage Assessment for PSEGS (VTN Consulting, 2013); and Stormwater Pollution Prevention Plan or SWPPP (CH2MHill, 2013).
 4.19.2 Direct and Indirect Impacts of the PSEGS The PSEGS differs from the PSPP in ways that result in different potential effects on water resources.
 For example, the PSEGS would: 1.
 Reduce water use during operation from up to 300 acre-feet per year (AFY) to 201 AFY; 2.
 Reduce water use during construction from 1,917 AFY (total of 5,750 acre feet) to 400 AFY (total of 1,130 acre feet); 3.
 Eliminate the large drainage control channels; 4.
 Reduce the number and acreage of evaporation ponds from up to two 4-acre ponds for each power block (as was proposed for the PSPP) to two 2-acre ponds for both Unit 1 and Unit 2 of the PSEGS; 5.
 Eliminate Therminol from the site; and 6.
 Eliminate the land treatment units (LTUs) that had been proposed for the treatment of Therminol-contaminated soils.
 Groundwater The PSEGS would use up to 10 groundwater wells.
 The amount of groundwater required during construction is estimated to be approximately 1,130 acre feet.
 During operations, an estimated 201 acre-feet per year (AFY) of groundwater would be required (Palen Solar Holdings LLC, 2012).
 Palen Solar Electric Generating System Draft SEIS 4.19-1 July 2013